Can I pay my bills online?

 *Put your bill number, property address, parcel id, and type of bill you are paying on the face of your check.
 Do not include address changes with your payment.
-Address changes must be submitted to Assessing Department.
+Address changes must be submitted to Assessing Department and/or Water Department.
 Contact them for their requirements.

 No!
 It is the least cost effective method for your city and it generates a paper check.
 When you pay your bills using your bank’s online bill payment service, the Collector’s portion of the bill (the remit slip in your possession) is not enclosed with the paper check that is generated by your transaction.
 Upon receipt of the check, typically a week or more after you initiate the payment, we must then manually determine where to apply your check.
 This wastes City resources.
 Posting errors occur when “account” field does not contain the current “bill” number.
 Paying on the City’s site eliminates this manual posting process, the paper, and the errors as the City receives the information via electronic format.
 When you enclose the remit slip with your check and return both in the envelope provided with the bill, City dollars are also maximized as payments are processed by our bank’s lock-box service.

 What if my payment was not credited to my account?

 If you paid with your bank’s online banking and your payment is not credited to your account within two weeks, a written request for research must be accompanied by a copy of the canceled check, both front and back.
 Your online transaction with your bank produces a paper check without the remit portion of the tax bill.
 The paper check is posted manually to the “bill number” you provided in the “Account” field.
 Fax, mail or e-mail us the copy.
 Fax: (617) 796-1343, 1000 Commonwealth Ave.
 02459, or email@example.com In the future, do not use your bank’s online banking to pay City bills.
 Pay on City’s site instead.